Rexonics

 Rexonics is Swiss company that provides a high-power ultrasound technology for commercial oil well stimulation.
 Rexonics technology makes the oil recovery process more efficient and less cost-intensive with no environmental risks.
-The company supplies its ultrasonic tools for on and off-shore oil wells.

 History

 In 2008, Ogsonic AG was founded as a spin-off of an industrial ultrasonic application provider to focus on the development and production of ultrasonic system for the oil and gas industry.

 In 2009, first oil well stimulation was completed in Mexico and Romania showing it was possible to increase oil production.

 In 2013, to increase the commercialization of the Rexonics technology, Rexonic AG was formed through a joint venture between Rex International Holding and Ogsonic AG.

 In 2016, Rex International Holding pared down its stake to 50% from 66.67% to Ogsonic.